Internships

 Academic Internship Application Process

-BEFORE THE INTERNSHIP: We have a new application process for academic internships.
-If you are interested in doing an academic internship here are your next steps:
+BEFORE THE INTERNSHIP: If you are interested in doing an academic internship, here are your next steps:

-2. Once your Experiential Learning application has been approved, you can submit an academic internship placement form.
+2. Once your Experiential Learning Application has been approved, submit a Placement Form for your academic internship.

-Before you complete and submit this form, make sure to secure a faculty supervisor, an internship placement, and site supervisor.
+Before you complete and submit this form, make sure to secure a faculty advisor, an internship placement, and site supervisor.
 Also determine your learning objectives.

-You will need to secure a faculty advisor from the department in which you are seeking academic credit.
-Start this process early as you may need to contact multiple faculty members, if your first choice is unavailable during the semester of your academic internship.
+3. Secure a faculty advisor from the department in which you are seeking academic credit.
+Faculty advisors are required to be tenured/tenure-track.
+Start this process early as you may need to contact multiple professors, if your first choice is unavailable during your academic internship semester.

 Notes to keep in mind about your placement form:

-1. You may begin your placement form even if you do not have all the required information and save it as a draft.
-Start this form early - it can be a work in progress as you gather all the required information for your academic internship.
+- Start this form early.
+You may begin your placement form even if you do not have all the required information - it can be a work in progress as you gather all the required information for your academic internship.

-2. Once you submit your placement form, if additional info is required you will receive an email - please make edits and then resubmit it.
+- Once you submit your placement form, if additional info is required you will receive an email - please make requested edits and then resubmit it.

-3. Your placement form will be approved by your faculty supervisor and site supervisor.
+- Your placement form will be approved by the Internship Office, your faculty supervisor, and site supervisor.

-4. Once your placement form is approved, the Registrar will enroll you in the approved academic internship course number.
+- Once your placement form is approved by all required parties, the Registrar will enroll you in the approved academic internship course number.

 DURING THE INTERNSHIP: All internship site hours and tasks, along with the following additional activities, must be completed by the agreed-upon deadline in order to earn academic credit for internships:

-1. Timesheet of all hours worked at the internship site through the Experiential Learning module on HireSU.
-(Exceptions to this policy are those students participating in the New York Arts Program, Washington Semester Program, or Texas Politics course.)
+- Timesheet of all hours worked at the internship site through the Experiential Learning module on HireSU.
+Exceptions to this policy are those students participating in the New York Arts Program (NYAP), Capitol Hill Internship Program (CHIP), SU London Semester, or Texas Legislative Politics Internship.

-3. A reflection slide (template provided) detailing your experience and what you learned from the internship.
+- A reflection poster (template provided) detailing your experience and what you learned from the internship.
 The Internship Office will assist interested students in turning these into a poster to be presented at the Research and Creative Works Symposium (RCWS) or High Impact Experience (HIE) Poster Presentation.

 International Internship